Quaker funerals: community and contribution

 Government legislation allows for funerals to take place in places of worship.

 Funerals may also be held at a crematorium or at a graveside.
 Funerals may therefore be held at a graveside in a Quaker burial ground.
 A Quaker funeral could also be held at a graveside in another burial ground, such as a natural burial ground.
 All government guidance on attendance and social distancing must be followed.
+Make sure that you know if the funeral is to take place in a region with additional local Covid alert restrictions as this may affect how other aspects of the funeral commemorations are conducted.

-General information about Quaker funerals and memorial meetings can be found in Chapter 17 of Quaker faith & practice (offsite link).
+General information about Quaker funerals and memorial meetings can be found in

 There are different rules on funerals during the pandemic in the different jurisdictions of Britain.
 See below for government advice: